mignaway/EpubReader/readme.md

 This project could be improved by using a framework like React so that is possible to avoid code repetition, but since I don't have a lot of time to devote to the project, I prefer to avoid refactoring everything.

 > [!WARNING]
 > I've decided not to maintain this project anymore as I'm working on another one with a partner, which I believe is gonna be 10x better.
 This project is also quite challenging to maintain, so I hope you understand.
 I have a lot of faith in this future project and believe it could truly become a reference point for all digital reading enthusiasts, with some amazing features in mind.
+Meanwhile, you can still enjoy this good ebook reader :)

 ## Preview
 <!-- <img src="https://user-images.githubusercontent.com/40722616/176780491-6f7c7711-780f-4d96-bd2d-dc51fb7b5164.jpg" width="100%"> -->